Decorative image for blog on security and compliance

 Final Thoughts

-If your PHP application works with any sensitive customer data, then you have PHP security and compliance requirements.
+If your PHP application works with any sensitive customer data, then you have PHP compliance and security requirements.
 With the globally connected world of the internet, you're likely falling under many regulatory umbrellas.
 Failure to meet these standards can have severe consequences for your business and users.

 Need Security Support in 2024?